Unemployment Compensation Exclusion was not extended further, meaning it only applies to tax year 2020.

 State return impacts

-Different states already treated unemployment income in a variety of ways, and many states don’t conform to the new federal provision.
+Different states already treated unemployment income in a variety of ways, and many states don’t conform to the federal provision.

 California doesn’t tax unemployment income, so it’s already included as a subtraction on the Schedule CA. The amount of UCE claimed on the federal Schedule 1 is now included as an addition on the Schedule CA to avoid double-dipping.

-New York taxes unemployment income, and doesn't conform to the new provision, so the amount of UCE claimed on the federal Schedule 1 is added back on IT-558 using code A-011.
+New York taxes unemployment income, and doesn't conform to the provision, so the amount of UCE claimed on the federal Schedule 1 is added back on IT-558 using code A-011.

 What about clients who already filed?